thedtripp/blog-old/_posts/2023-01-02-welcome-to-my-blog.md

-## Welcome to Tech Treats & Peaks!
+## Welcome to Tech Treats &amp Peaks!

 Hello and welcome to my blog!